 On June 11, 2008, we entered into a change in control agreement with James Miele, our Chief Financial Officer.
-Pursuant to the terms of the agreement, in the event of an involuntary termination (as defined in the change in control agreement) of Mr. Miele's employment in connection with or within 12 months after a change in control, Mr. Miele will be entitled to receive a lump sum payment of one year's base pay and 50% of his target bonus for the year, with such payment to be reduced to 50% of the annual base pay and 25% of the bonus if the involuntary termination is due to his voluntary resignation which does not occur within the first six months after the change in control.
+Pursuant to the terms of the agreement, in the event of an involuntary termination (as defined in the agreement) of Mr. Miele's employment in connection with or within 12 months after a change in control, Mr. Miele will be entitled to receive a lump sum payment of one year's base pay and 50% of his target bonus for the year, with such payment to be reduced to 50% of the annual base pay and 25% of the bonus if the involuntary termination is due to his voluntary resignation which does not occur within the first six months after the change in control.
 In addition, Mr. Miele will be entitled to receive reimbursement for the cost of COBRA coverage for a period of up to one year following the involuntary termination of his employment.
 The agreement terminates on the fifth anniversary of the date of the agreement, unless earlier terminated in accordance with the agreement.
-If a triggering event under the severance provisions of his agreement had occurred on the last business day of Fiscal 2010, then Mr. Miele would have been entitled to a payment of up to \$235,000, based on his then current base salary and on-target bonus, plus COBRA premium reimbursements.